-Did you know it is the sole natural substance to exist in three physical states at temperature normally occurring on Earth?
+Did you know it is the only natural substance to exist in three physical states at the temperature normally occurring on Earth?

 - Water covers around 70% of the surface of the Earth.

-- Water dissolves a bigger number of substances than some other liquid.
+- Water dissolves a bigger number of substances than some other liquids.

 - Water widens when it freezes.